This is a continuation of my series to help Christians to witness to their neighbour.

 It is important to deal with this subject first because early rebuffs often put off Christians from witnessing.
 Many are discouraged and persuaded that “outreach is not for me”.
 Not at all.
 This is the devil trying to chase you from the field, and he has succeeded too often.

 Any one-liner will not do.
 After the conversation is finished, you will think of something you should have said.
 Store this in your memory for another occasion.
 One-liners take practice, and practice will make perfect.
 You can and should practice in much easier circumstances, such as with complete strangers that you meet in social situations.
-If the conversation goes wrong, you can withdraw with few of any repercussions to your personal relationships.
+If the conversation goes wrong, you can withdraw with few if any repercussions to your personal relationships.

-Give attention and listen to them instead of thinking of your next point, because your next point should follow naturally from what they say.
+Give attention and listen to others instead of thinking of your next point, because your next point should follow naturally from what they say.
 Otherwise it is not conversation but simply dictating your agenda to them, and why should they bother with such a conversation?

 In this manner every conversion can be mutually profitable.
 You should learn something from your conversations by asking genuinely open questions about what you would like to know.